Erics-Bai/startupbusiness-name-generator/README.md

 > Let's name your silly startup

-Generates cliché (but nice-sounding) names for your startup.
-[Try it on Codepen](http://codepen.io/ericbai/full/wJyaJb/).
+Generates cliché (but nice-sounding) names for your startup. .

 ```js
 const name = require('@ericbai/startup-name-generator')